The article was updated on December 18, 2023.

 AI and data analytics help users get quick insights about potential investments and make informed decisions.
 Many trading and investment apps, including robo-advisors, are helping users learn investment and trading.

 One of the trading apps quickly winning the US market is Robinhood.
 This app for investment and stock trading is estimated to cost over $7.5 billion.
+The idea behind the fintech app is to provide commission-free trading of stocks, exchange-traded funds, and cryptocurrencies via a mobile application.

 8. Crowdfunding apps